 PhD University of Cambridge

-I use thin-film devices to study the physics of materials that display notable electrical and magnetic properties.
-Thin films present large areas for interfacing and imaging, and thin-film devices collect information from precisely controlled materials and materials combinations.
-My scientific goals are academic but reflect long-term technological challenges.
+My group uses thin films and devices to study the physics of materials that display notable electrical and magnetic properties.
+Thin films present large areas for interfacing and imaging, and can be used to fabricate devices that address technological challenges.

 - X Moya, S Kar-Narayan and ND Mathur, "Caloric materials near ferroic phase transitions", Nature Materials 13, 439 (2014).